 Do all shelters scan lost cats for microchips just in case?

-To our knowledge, just about every animal shelter and veterinarian in the United States has the RFID devices to detect a microchip for cats.
+To our knowledge, just about every animal shelter and veterinarian in the United States has an RFID device to detect a microchip for cats.
 However, there are various cat microchip manufacturers, and because of this, not all RFID scanners can detect every microchip for cats.

 How can I set up an appointment to have my cat microchipped?

-If you are ready to schedule an appointment for microchipping, please contact us today.
+If you are ready to schedule an appointment for microchipping, please contact us today at 203-690-1099.
 The Aristokatz staff would be happy to help you register your feline friend with the pet recovery service database.